fujidana/vscode-spec-data/README.md

 ### File associations using the file contents

-In addition to a file extension, VS Code refers to the first line of a file in order to associate the file with a language (IOW, editor mode).
+In addition to a file extension, VS Code refers to the first line of a file to determine the file association.
 A text file starting with `# mode: csv-row` and `# mode: csv-column` is automatically associated with `csv-row` and `csv-column`, respectively.

 ### Make __spec__ output a row-wise CSV file